A journey into Wakanda: How we made Black Panther

 Fikayo Adeola, founder of African comic book company Kugali, told CNN there's been a mixed reaction to "Black Panther" among African artists, but it importantly could open the door for future films.

-And while "Black Panther" is part fantasy, is also feels part real.
+And while "Black Panther" is part fantasy, it also feels part real.

 "Black Panther gives us this reference to a culture that is more close to reality and a spin on the Afrofuturistic kind of fantasy," Carter said.